cyso/TonicDNS/README.markdown

 * Option to store tokens in the PowerDNS database, or in a seperate SQLite database.
 * Should work with any PowerDNS backend database, tested with MySQL.
 * Supports adding of zones, records and zone and record templates.
-* Atomic commits, all modifications are validated on input and executed in a transaction.
+* Atomic commits, all modifications are validated on input and executed in a single transaction.

 Requirements:

-* Working PowerDNS 2.9 or 3.0 installation, with schemas similar to those found in the PowerDNS docs.
+* Working PowerDNS 2.9 or 3.0 installation, with database schemas similar to those found in the PowerDNS docs.
 * Apache 2.0 or 2.2 with your favorite method of PHP processing (has been tested with mod_php5 and mpm_itk/mpm_prefork).
 * Apache SSL and Rewrite module.
 * Appropriate php modules for the chosen backend.
 Optionally sqlite support if you choose to store tokens in a sqlite db.

+Tested with:

+* Ubuntu 10.04 LTS 64-bit with Apache 2.2.14, mod_php / PHP 5.3.2 and MySQL Server 5.1.41.

 Quick Install Guide
 ===================